ClayAucoin/codex-lv2-may-2025/guides/week3-group-project/lesson-28/lesson-28.md

 **Note:** Before your planning meeting, estimate how long you expect the meeting to take, which items on the agenda MUST be decided on now, and which can wait.
 TIMEBOX the meeting to your estimated time limit, so you can move on to the next step.

-Before you meeting think about:
+Before your meeting think about:

 * How long it will take to plan everything.
 * Are there ways to split up the design work?